 In membrane ceramic elements the principle of tangential (cross, dynamic) filtration is used, in which the flow of the treated liquid moves parallel to the filter surface, and the movement through the membrane itself occurs not so much due to the pressure drop on the membrane, but due to the Brownian motion of particles and the turbulent flow movement.

 Figure 1. illustrates the principle of tangential (cross, dynamic) filtering.

 Figure 1.
-Cross-flow filtration through ceramic membrane
+Tangential (cross or dynamic) filtration through a ceramic membrane